lutzky/lutzky.github.io/content/posts/2018-08-05-mutation-testing.md

 ---
 date: "2018-08-05T00:00:00Z"
-excerpt: Your test coverage might be very high, but it's possible that your tests wouldn't notice if you deleted some code.
+summary:  Your test coverage might be very high, but it's possible that your tests wouldn't notice if you deleted some code.
 Let's check for that automatically!
 title: Mutation testing in Go
 ---